tartansandal/tartansandal.github.io/_drafts/vim-remark.md

   markdown style guide

 The table below shows some of the relationships between the different rules and presets.
-I've ommited the `remark-lint-` rule prefix and used the following key to keep the table compact.
+I've omitted the `remark-lint-` rule prefix and used the following key to keep the table compact.

 * MSG: provided by the Markdown Style Guide preset